DeutscherDude/star-wars-nest/README.md

 ## Running docker containers

 For convenience, this repository contains a Makefile, that pre-defines some useful commands.
-After you have cloned the code, you should use the following commands to start the api:
+After you have cloned the code, you should use the below commands to start the api.
+Please note, that the first time around it may take a while, as docker needs to download images from docker-hub :heavy_exclamation_mark:

 - make build-dev
 - make run-dev